AICC/CMI-5_Spec_Current/cmi5_spec.md

 <br><br>
 The LMS MUST also use the "Satisfied" statement when the learner has met the moveOn criteria for all AU's in a course.
 In this statement the LMS MUST use the course object per Section 9.4.
 The LMS MUST use the same course object for all Satisfied statements that refer to that course.
 <br><br>
-The LMS MUST use the session id from the AU launch for all "Satisfied" statements triggered as a result of an AU launch session.<br>
+The LMS MUST use the session ID from the AU launch for all "Satisfied" statements triggered as a result of an AU launch session.<br>
 <br>
-The LMS MUST generate a unique session id for all "Satisfied" statements triggered outside of an AU launch session.<br>
+The LMS MUST generate a unique session ID for all "Satisfied" statements triggered outside of an AU launch session.<br>
 <br>
 The LMS SHOULD NOT issue multiple statements with "Satisfied" for the same Block or Course within a course registration for a given learner.
 </td></tr>